Climate Advocacy in South Asia

 This was evidenced even at the global forum, COP (United Nations’ annual Conference of Parties, discussing climate change), in 2024, where climate activists, disappointed by the limited funds raised for climate initiatives in developing countries, called for stricter standards, and more effective financial aid strategies for the countries of the global South.
 From a reluctance to fully phase out fossil fuels, to “hollow promise(s)” being delivered by the global North, activists spoke of the inefficient handling of climate finance by world leaders, and are now signalling that COP in Brazil, in 2025, will be a marker in tracking leaders’ response to climate change.

 The growing prevalence and impact of activism and advocacy on climate change is clear: how can we better understand the role of advocacy in creating and sustaining change?
 How do different forms of activism play diverse, yet equally critical roles in the fight against climate change?
 Through this panel, we will explore a few examples of climate advocacy in action, and understand the impact it can have on both the layperson and those working in the sector.
-Our panelists are Gunjan Menon, co-founder, Beyond Premieres, and Saba Imtiaz, freelance journalist, researcher and author, who will be moderating the conversation.
+Our panelists are Gunjan Menon, co-founder, Beyond Premieres, Sharbendu De, contemporary lens-based artist, and Saba Imtiaz, freelance journalist, researcher and author, who will be moderating the conversation.

 This is the second session of Wide World: Climate in South Asia, this year's edition of our annual summer learning series, taking place virtually over June and July.
 Over four sessions and with panels of experts, we will explore the ways in which climate change affects South Asia, and the steps being taken to mitigate its effects.
 The programs look at climate justice; climate advocacy; climate finance; and wildlife conservation.